Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/docs/adr/0009-backend-language.md

 ## Decision Outcome

-Chosen option: TypeScript, because it simplifies the clarity and legibility of the code.
+Chosen option: "TypeScript", because it simplifies the clarity and legibility of the code.

 ### Positive Consequences